 Stephanie A. Mann is the author of Supremacy and Survival: How Catholics Endured the English Reformation, available from Scepter Publishers.
 She resides in Wichita, Kansas and blogs at www.supremacyandsurvival.blogspot.com.

-Of course we know that two celebrities, mother and daughter, died within a day of one another in late December 2016: Carrie Fisher and Debbie Reynolds.
-Todd Fisher, Carrie’s brother and Debbie’s son, was on ABC 20/20 on Friday, December 30 and I heard a few comments he made about his sister and mother dying and being together again after death.
-Knowing nothing of his religious upbringing or background, his comments gave me pause and made me wonder: what do we, as Catholics — what do I, as a Catholic — really think Heaven is?
+Carrie Fisher and Debbie Reynolds died within one day of each other in December 2016.
+Todd Fisher, Carrie’s brother and Debbie’s son, later made some comments on ABC’s 20/20 about his sister and mother dying and being together again after death.
+Knowing nothing of his religious upbringing or background, his comments gave me pause and made me wonder: What do we, as Catholics — what do I, as a Catholic — really think heaven is?

-Mr. Fisher referred to God calling Debbie Reynolds to Heaven to help the angels handle her daughter Carrie, who might have been creating some problems.
+Fisher referred to God calling Debbie Reynolds to heaven to help the angels handle her daughter Carrie, who might have been creating some problems.
 He described how close the mother and daughter were and how much Debbie wanted to help Carrie all the time.
-He pictured Heaven as them being together, continuing the relationship they had on earth.
+He pictured heaven as them being together, continuing the relationship they had on earth.
 He clearly believed in a life after death.
-His view of Heaven seemed like a continuation of this life, just without all the problems of addiction, failed relationships, thwarted projects, bad days, and other human troubles.
+His view of heaven seemed like a continuation of this life — just without all the problems of addiction, failed relationships, thwarted projects, bad days and other human troubles.

-Reading the Catechism of the Catholic Church on Heaven reveals great mysteries of happiness and holiness.
-In the Creed we say that “I believe in life everlasting” and as the Catechism explains that life after death will either be spent in Heaven or in Hell, after each one of us has been judged on the basis of our “works and faith” (paragraph 1021).
-Our particular judgment results either in immediate entrance into Heaven (or a period of purification before Heaven) or “immediate and everlasting damnation” (paragraph 1022).
+Reading the Catechism of the Catholic Church on heaven reveals great mysteries of happiness and holiness.
+In the Creed we say that “I believe in life everlasting,” and as the Catechism explains, that life after death will either be spent in heaven or in hell, after each one of us has been judged on the basis of our “works and faith” (1021).
+Our particular judgment results either in immediate entrance into heaven — or a period of purification before heaven — or “immediate and everlasting damnation” (1022).

-Those who go to Heaven become like God!
-They see Him as He is, “face to face”, or at least their souls do.
-Somehow, without the mediation of bodily eyes, they see God.
-With the angels and saints, and the Blessed Virgin Mary, they achieve the highest, most perfect happiness.
-Paragraph 1024 states that “Heaven is the ultimate end and fulfillment of the deepest human longings, the state of supreme, definitive happiness.”
+Those who go to heaven become like God!
+They see him as he is, “face-to-face.”
+With the angels and saints and the Blessed Virgin Mary, they achieve the highest, most perfect happiness.
+Paragraph 1024 states: “Heaven is the ultimate end and fulfillment of the deepest human longings, the state of supreme, definitive happiness.”

-The Catechism (paragraph 1027) acknowledges that this is the great mystery of Heaven and one that we can’t completely understand:
+The Catechism (1027) acknowledges that this is the great mystery of heaven and one that we can’t completely understand:

-Heaven then is not like this world; I will say what it is much more like,— a church.
-For in a place of public worship . . . we hear solely and entirely of God.
+“Heaven, then, is not like this world; I will say what it is much more like — a church.
+For in a place of public worship … we hear solely and entirely of God.
 We praise Him, worship Him, sing to Him, thank Him, confess to Him, give ourselves up to Him, and ask His blessing.
-And therefore, a church is like heaven; viz. because both in the one and the other, there is one single sovereign subject — religion — brought before us.
+And therefore, a church is like heaven; viz. [namely] because both in the one and the other, there is one single sovereign subject — religion — brought before us.”